Every so often you may find yourself with an unattached EBS Volume laying around not knowing what instance it belonged to.

 Here is a small and simple Lambda that will add a new tag to all your EBS volumes with the the name of the instance they are currently attached to.
 This will allow you to see the last known instance that a volume was attached to.

-Add the following code to a Python (tested with 2.7) Lambda:
+Add the following code to a Python (tested with 2.7 and 3.6) Lambda:

 We will need to attach the following policy to the Lambda so that it can do its job properly: